Bruce Roberts (photographer)

-Bruce Stuart Roberts (born February 4, 1930) is an American photographer and author who began his career in the 1950s.
-Roberts started out as a reporter but soon moved into photography and was part of the group of photojournalists at The Charlotte Observer who pioneered the use of the 35 mm format cameras.
+Bruce Stuart Roberts (February 4, 1930 – June 16, 2023) was an American photographer and author who began his career in the 1950s.
+He started out as a reporter but soon moved into photography and was part of the group of photojournalists at The Charlotte Observer who pioneered the use of the 35 mm format cameras.
 Over the years his work has appeared in Time, Life, Sports Illustrated, and Time Life Books.
-Roberts is also a prolific writer, both with his first wife, Nancy Roberts and his second wife Cheryl Shelton-Roberts.
+Roberts was also a prolific writer, both with his first wife, Nancy Roberts and his second wife Cheryl Shelton-Roberts.

-From 1978 through 1992 he worked for "Southern Living" magazine, first as director of photography and later as senior travel photographer.
+From 1978 through 1992, he worked for Southern Living magazine, first as director of photography and later as senior travel photographer.
 Through his work as a photographer he has depicted such significant events as the civil rights movement in the 1960s and rural health initiatives in the 1970s.
 In later years much of his work has been spent photographing and documenting lighthouses, a subject he has shared through several books he has either co-authored or illustrations with photographs.

 Roberts and his first wife had two children, Nancy and David.
 They divorced in the 1980s.
-Their son David was the subject of their collaborative book "David" chronicling their experiences of raising a son with Down syndrome.
+Their son David was the subject of their collaborative book David chronicling their experiences of raising a son with Down syndrome.
 Their daughter Nancy is an attorney.

 Early years

 Bruce Stuart Roberts was born on February 4, 1930, in the Bronx adjacent New York suburb Mount Vernon.
 He became interested in photography around the age of 14, and delivered newspapers to earn money for his hobby.
 Roberts later recalled how his money went to buying the material he would need to take and develop photographs, creating his own darkroom in the basement and taught himself about photography.
 He later used his photography skills to pay for his Bachelor of Science degree from New York University, taking pictures at various events such as parties and board meetings.
-He graduated from New York University in 1951 and joined the US Air Force, serving from 1951 to 1953.
+He graduated from New York University in 1951 and joined the United States Air Force, serving from 1951 to 1953 and becoming a staff sergeant.
 After his stint in the Air Force Roberts attended the University of Florida where he completed his postgraduate studies in 1954.